01

 Eureka!
 California is the most populous state in the U.S. and offers an abundance of employment options for graduates in forensic science.

-The Bureau of Labor Statistics (May 2022) anticipated that openings for forensic science technicians across the nation will swell 11 percent between 2021 and 2031, much faster than the growth rate projected for all occupations during that time period (five percent).
-Currently, there are 17,590 of these professionals nationwide, not including those in related occupations, and they make an average annual salary of $69,260.
+The Bureau of Labor Statistics (May 2023) anticipated that openings for forensic science technicians across the nation will swell 14 percent between 2023 and 2033, much faster than the growth rate projected for all occupations during that time period (4 percent).

 Degrees in forensic sciences can be versatile and these graduates in California may go into a variety of careers such as: